 Hire Laravel Developers

-Find Laravel PHP developers with production-grade Eloquent, queue, and API experience.
+StepTo's Laravel developers cost $25-85/hr, with production-grade Eloquent, queue, and API experience.

-StepTo places Laravel developers from Eastern Europe—Poland, Romania, Serbia, Bulgaria—who have shipped production SaaS products, multi-tenant APIs, and high-traffic Laravel applications.
+StepTo places Laravel developers from Eastern Europe, Poland, Romania, Serbia, Bulgaria, who have shipped production SaaS products, multi-tenant APIs, and high-traffic Laravel applications.
 These engineers bring deep framework knowledge, strong PHP fundamentals, and professional English communication at 55–60% below US market rates.
+It's worth noting who's actually doing the work: these are salaried StepTo employees, not contractors cycling between clients, backed by strong long-term retention and 2.5+ years of average developer tenure, the engineer who architected your API is usually still the one extending it a year in.
+Need a managed team instead?
+See our PHP development services.

 Common mistake: hiring for framework knowledge, not engineering fundamentals